taustation-fan/taustation-fan.github.io/README.md

   credits, and then you might need to travel to another station before you can earn much money).
-* Only bother with clones after you have put significant effort into training physical stats, and even then it only rarely makes sense.
+* Only bother with clones after you have put significant effort into training physical stats, and even then it only rarely makes sense, and then only Premium clones are useful, except when you want to change your genotype.
 * Once you are on *Hopkins' Legacy* at Barnard's Star, do the *Wall Maintenance* side job once, as it is a prerequisite for a mission.